fsu-sc/FSU_ISC4221C_Fall23_Lab4/README.md

-# FSU_ISC4221C_Fall23_Lab4
+# FSU_ISC4221C_Fall23_Lab4  Graphs 1/2
-Graphs 1

 ## Objective
-We want to practice the basic concects of graphs that we have seen on class.
+We want to practice the basic concepts of graphs that we have seen in class.

 ##  Problem 1 (20 Pts):
-A  maze  is an arrangement of rooms, connected in a complicated way.
+A  maze  is an arrangement of rooms connected in a complicated way.
 A maze might have an entrance and exit, or we might be required to go from one room to another.

 ![Images](mazer.png)

 A maze can be represented by a graph.
 The entrance, the exit, every dead-end, and every point where we
 have to make a choice should each be a node.
 The paths between these points become edges.
-The "right
-hand rule" suggests getting from one spot by walking with your right hand always touching the wall, turning
+The "right-hand rule" suggests getting from one spot by walking with your right hand always touching the wall, turning
 whenever you have to to keep your hand on the wall.

-In Figure 1 the left panel is a simple maze and the center panel its corresponding graph.
+In Figure 1, the left panel is a simple maze, and the right panel is its corresponding graph.

-1. (5) Verify that the "right hand rule" works for the yellow maze, by **listing the sequence of nodes**, starting
+1. (5) Verify that the "right-hand rule" works for the yellow maze by **listing the sequence of nodes**, starting
-at node 1, that lead to node 2 following this rule.
+at node 1, that leads to node 2 following this rule.
 Add to your report.
-2. (5) Create an **edge list** for your graph and add to your report.
+2. (5) Create an **edge list** for your graph and add it to your report.
-3. (5) Create an **adjacency matrix**  for your graph add to your report.
+3. (5) Create an **adjacency matrix**  for your graph and add it to your report.
-4. (5) Plot your graph using **networkx** and add to your report.
+4. (5) Plot your graph using **networkx** and add it to your report.

 ##  Problem 2 (20 Pts):